Kia e-Niro (2018-2022) running costs, insurance, warranty & tax

 In This Review

-- 3Running costs - currently readingThe Kia e-Niro isn’t the cheapest compact SUV by a long way, but within the electric-car class it’s great value, despite a short service interval
+- 3Running costs & insurance - currently readingThe Kia e-Niro isn’t the cheapest compact SUV by a long way, but within the electric-car class it’s great value, despite a short service interval